-For these reasons, in February, UnidosUS sent a letter to President Biden urging him to propose a FY2023 budget that reduces racial disparity and advances equity by supporting key economic, health, education, civil rights, and immigration funding priorities.
-I urge you, as leaders of the Senate Appropriations Subcommittee with jurisdiction over essential housing programs needed for Latino economic empowerment, to prioritize housing investments in a way that will help Latinos and their families weather the current rise in housing prices and build wealth for the future.
+For these reasons, in January, UnidosUS sent a letter to President Biden urging him to propose a FY2024 budget that reduces racial disparity and advances equity by supporting key economic, health, education, civil rights, and immigration funding priorities.
+I urge you, as leaders of the House Appropriations Subcommittee with jurisdiction over essential housing programs needed for Latino economic empowerment, to prioritize housing investments in a way that will help Latinos and their families weather the current rise in housing prices and build wealth for the future.
 These priorities include:

 - \$100 million for HUD's Housing Counseling Program.
 The Housing Counseling Program allows community-based organizations to provide personal financial advice that keeps renters and homeowners in their homes.
-Robust funding is critical, given that the ongoing COVID-19 pandemic has devastated the housing market.
-Today, about 750,000 households remain in COVID-19-related forbearance plans and nearly 950,000 borrowers are in serious delinquency.
 As UnidosUS has documented, borrowers who receive housing counseling in the early stages of default are far more likely to receive a loan modification and stay in their homes than are those who receive counseling when they are already seriously delinquent or in foreclosure.
-We are deeply disappointed that the recent FY2022 omnibus legislation provided only \$57.5 million for the Housing Counseling Program, a \$20 million decrease from the funding provided for FY2021.
-In the midst of a housing crisis exacerbated by high inflation, Congress must ensure that struggling renters and homeowners are supported through such a critical program and urge reinstatement of funding at the higher level. - \$10 billion for first-generation down payment assistance.
+However, funding has not kept up with need.
+In FY2010, Congress provided \$87.5 million for the program, compared to \$57.5 million last year a \$30 million decrease, even though between 2010 and 2020 the average rent price increased by 36% and the median house cost rose by 31%.
+In the midst of a housing crisis exacerbated by high inflation, Congress must ensure that struggling renters and homeowners are supported through such a critical program and urge reinstatement of funding at a higher level. - \$70 million for HUD's Fair Housing Initiatives Program.
+This program, which assists victims of housing discrimination, is especially important for Latinos.
+Hispanic renters, for example, are less likely to get a response from property managers when seeking a rental home.
+At the same time, Latino homeowners are more likely to pay a higher interest rate for their mortgage and pay greater refinance fees compared to white borrowers.
+Funding is needed to ensure that Latinos are treated fairly when seeking to rent or purchase a home. - \$10 billion for first-generation down payment assistance.
 Housing equity accounts for over 57% of Latino household wealth.
 Remarkably, Latinos are the only community that is expected to see an increase in homeownership between 2020 and 2040.
 A strong investment in housing for first-generation homebuyers would help close the wealth gap for Latinos and others for whom saving for a down payment is a formidable hurdle to buying a home.
-We commend President Biden for including a complimentary loan and down payment assistance pilot proposal in the budget to expand homeownership opportunities for first-generation and low-wealth, first-time homebuyers.
-But an ambitious program of this scale needs robust and ambitious funding levels to match and meet its goals.
-The proposed \$115 million for this pilot proposal falls very short of the funding level needed to successfully execute this program, and we urge Congress to fund this priority at least three times that level. - \$20 billion for the Homeowner Assistance Fund.
-Federal loss mitigation policies have helped many homeowners keep their homes and wealth during the pandemic.
-But delayed rollouts and inequitable implementation left homeowners experiencing financial stress and placed them at risk of losing their home.
-This is particularly true of low-income homeowners, homeowners of color, and those who are behind on their mortgages and other housing-related expenses.
-Many states have also exhausted their current funds, despite continuing needs, and the skyrocketing costs of housing.
-It is critical that Congress continue to replenish this program to avert a far worse housing crisis.
+We commend President Biden for including this request in his FY2024 budget.